-The built up area of Nottingham will be expanded with a Sustainable Urban Extension at Field Farm, Stapleford, in Broxtowe.
+The built up area of Nottingham will be expanded with Sustainable Urban Extensions at Field Farm, Stapleford in Broxtowe.

 Sustainable Urban Extensions at Top Wighay Farm and North of Papplewick Lane to the north east of Hucknall (which is in Ashfield District), will support the regeneration of this Sub Regional Centre.